pmunts/muntsos/README.txt

 2 channel 2 is mapped to GPIO18 instead of PWM chip 0 channel 0 on
 previous Raspberry Pi boards.
 See RP1 Peripherals page 15 for more information.

-Raspberry Pi USB Gadget Kernels

-MuntsOS also provides Raspberry Pi kernels with dedicated USB Gadget support enabled.
-These kernels run on 3 A+, CM3, Zero 2 W, 4 B, and CM4.
-You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
-This kernel supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the OPTIONS word passed on the kernel command line.
-The USB Gadget Thin Servers have USB Network Gadget selected by default.

-The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi 3 USB Gadget Thin Servers installed.

 Cross-Toolchains